Drivers Safety Course

 - The offense is identified as a serious traffic violation in Section 522.003(25) of the Transportation Code.

-In order to request a driving safety course, you must submit the following to the court on or before your initial court setting:
+You must submit the following required items to the court on or before your initial Court date:

-Upon approval of the request by the Judge, you will need to complete the following (if requesting by mail, court staff will mail you instructions):
+Once you submit your request and receive instructions back from the court, you will need to complete the following within 90 days (if requesting by mail, court staff will mail you instructions including the affidavit):